ThomasCrisafulli/Ohmmeter/README.md

 ![Finished Ohmmeter PCB](https://user-images.githubusercontent.com/122324428/211429192-8cd7d599-cb19-4cc0-996d-7d6baa555dbd.png)
 *Figure 1.
 Measuring an Accurate 5kOhm resistor.*

 The device works by injecting a known current across the resistor under test and measuring the voltage across it.
 The currents used to test the resistors are selectable and found in the bulleted list under Specifications→Six Ranges.
-These currents are generated using a adjustable constant current source referenced to a high-precision voltage source and switched using low-leakage-current solid-state relays.
+These currents are generated using a adjustable constant current source referenced to a high-precision voltage source and switched using low-leakage-current analog switch ICs.

 **Specifications:**
 * 16-bit signed ADC, with 3 Stage programmable gain amplifier, operating in differential sampling mode for increased accuracy and improved noise rejection.